JanWielemaker/pip-janus/janus-xsb.md

     unk(X):- tnot(unk(X)).

-so that for a ground input term $T$ `unk(T)` succeeds with the truth value *undefined* in the program's Well-Founded Model.
+so that for a ground input term $T$ `unk(T)` succeeds with the truth value *undefined* in the program’s Well-Founded Model.
 The call

     jns.apply('jns_test','test_nd','a')